Curious about Yale University and the requirements to get in? This guide will tell you everything you need to know.

 To write answers and essays that stand apart from the crowd, utilize the following tips for success:

-Your essays are the part of your application where the admissions committee gets to know you personally.
+Your essays allow the admissions committee to get to know you personally.
 Tell them something interesting!

-The purpose of the Yale interview is for you to share additional information with the school.
+The purpose of the Yale interview is for you to share additional information.
 In an interview, topics can come up that don’t appear anywhere else in the application.
 Since Yale reviews applications holistically, the admissions committee wants to know everything about you before deciding.

 The Yale interview is also an opportunity for you to ask questions about the school.
 Remember, you need to decide if Yale is a good fit for you.
 You can talk to the alum interviewing you about their experiences and ask any questions you have.